Oceania·Australia·Updated May 3, 2026

 What scams target tourists in Gold Coast?

-The most frequently reported tourist scams in Gold Coast are Orchid Avenue Currency Exchange Fraud, Fake Travel Insurance and Activity Booking Scam, Unlicensed Jet Ski Operators at Surfers Paradise Beach, with 3 classified as high severity.
+The most frequently reported tourist scams in Gold Coast are Fake Timeshare Pitch on Cavill Avenue, Unlicensed Taxi Flat-Rate Overcharging, Fake Travel Insurance and Activity Booking Scam.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nadi and Melbourne.
+Similar patterns are also documented in Nadi and Cairns.

 Are taxis safe in Gold Coast?